 - The floor of the enclosure should be solid and covered with newspaper or towelling to make a mouse foot friendly surface.
 Never use wire or grid flooring, as this can cause damage to the feet and legs of your mice.

-- Mice need plenty of bedding to make their home comfortable, and to nest and hide in.
-Suitable bedding materials include towels, newspaper, shredded paper, grass, or artificial turf.
+- Mice need plenty of bedding to cover the bottom of the cage and make their home comfortable, and to dig in.
+Suitable bedding materials include wood chips (non-aspen), cellulose-based chips or shredded filter paper.
 Mice also like hammocks, which can be made from fleece blankets or towel material.
-Mice love to burrow and they also use bedding to help regulate their body temperature; so, make sure you provide some bedding types in which they can burrow (such as cut up towels or shredded paper) and give them a good thickness of bedding (e.g., 2-3 cm deep so your mice can dig in it).
+Mice love to burrow; so, make sure you provide some bedding types in which they can burrow (such as cut up towels or shredded paper) and give them a good thickness of bedding (e.g., 2-3 cm deep so your mice can dig in it).
 Do not use fine saw dust, wood shavings or bedding made from aspen as these can lead to health problems.
 Also avoid bedding that is fragrant or coloured.

 - Any soiled bedding should be removed each day and the entire enclosure should be fully cleaned out at least once a week with warm non-fragrant soapy water.